 California Waterfowl Association (CWA) Hunting ties and formats to accommodate different folks Heritage programs hosts hunter recruitment and interests and schedules.
 Lastly, CWA has educaretention events at our 2 properties in Suisun tional programming for the non-hunting audience Marsh (Grizzly Ranch and Denverton).
-These by hosting school and group field trips and Conservation Education Centers host camps, events, teaching the important role that hunting clinics, fun shoots and hunts for all ages and abil- plays in wildlife conservation.
-See list below of ity levels including youth, family, veterans, upcoming events and visit CWAs web and Facewomen and general public opportunities.
+These by hosting school and group field trips and Conservation Education Centers host camps, events, teaching the important role that hunting clinics, fun shoots and hunts for all ages and ability levels including youth, family, veterans, women and general public opportunities.

-brings to a close a very successful and rewarding George Oberstadt 916-275-0961 hunting season with close to 1,000 attendees av- goberstadt@calwaterfowl.org. eraging over 2 birds per gun for the season.
-These hunting opportunities are offered through 2016 Calendar - upcoming CWA events CWAcs statewide Hunt Program and offered on Becoming an Outdoors Woman / the California Waterfowl website starting in Au- Ladies Fun - May 21 gust.
-A big part of our hunting outreach is de- Adult Hunter day - May 22 signed to ensure new hunters (youth, women, Fun Shoots -June 11th and August 28th and veterans) have the opportunity and mentor- Youth Hunter Camps (Level 1) - June 12-16 and ship to stick with hunting into the future.
-By pro- July 10-14 viding %juides+, instruction, equipment and net- Youth Hunter Camps (Level 2) - June 19-23 and working support we are hoping to overcome July 17-21 many of the barriers that prevent folks from continuing our hunting traditions.
-Our tremendously popular \Quck Camp+ and \College Camp+ were great successes and also follows along providing hunter skills training, mentorship, and opportunity for new hunters including future wildlife management professionals.
+brings to a close a very successful and rewarding hunting season with close to 1,000 attendees averaging over 2 birds per gun for the season.
+These hunting opportunities are offered through 2016 Calendar - upcoming CWA events CWA's statewide Hunt Program and offered on the California Waterfowl website starting in August.
+A big part of our hunting outreach is de- Adult Hunter day - May 22 signed to ensure new hunters (youth, women, Fun Shoots -June 11th and August 28th and veterans) have the opportunity and mentorship to stick with hunting into the future.
+By providing "guides", instruction, equipment and networking support we are hoping to overcome many of the barriers that prevent folks from continuing our hunting traditions.
+Our tremendously popular "Duck Camp" and "College Camp" were great successes and also follows along providing hunter skills training, mentorship, and opportunity for new hunters including future wildlife management professionals.

-CWAs Hunting Heritage programs dong stop when the hunting seasons wrap up.
+CWA's Hunting Heritage programs don't stop when the hunting seasons wrap up.
 In fact, our properties in Suisun Marsh get even busier once the guns and waders are put away.
-Many programs are offered with %ecruitment+of new hunters in mind.
+Many programs are offered with "recruitment" of new hunters in mind.
 Level 1 youth hunter camps include hunter certification along with a summer camp filled with duck banding, shooting and lots of other fun activities.
 Level 2 camps keep these youth hunters outdoors after they get a hunter safety certificate and incorporate more advanced fun including sporting clays and muzzleloader shooting.

-Ladies events, Family Fun shoots, Family Camp, Waterfowl hunting clinics and Duck Camp are also offered to provide lots of different fun activibook pages for details and registration information.
-Questions about programs or interest in vol-With the youth hunt weekend in February it unteering to help with these events call or email
+Ladies events, Family Fun shoots, Family Camp, Waterfowl hunting clinics and Duck Camp are also offered to provide lots of different fun activiplays in wildlife conservation.
+See list below of upcoming events and visit CWA's web and Facebook pages for details and registration information.
+Questions about programs or interest in vol-With the youth hunt weekend in February it unteering to help with these events call or email George Oberstadt 916-275-0961 goberstadt@calwaterfowl.org.